 The meat certainly isn’t going to hurt the granite, but what’s left behind might hurt you if it ends up on another food item.
 Also, after working with things like raw meat, people often feel the need to cleanse the food prep surface using harsh disinfectants that are not appropriate for granite countertops.

 Many of the most common grocery-store cleansers can dull and damage the sealant and potentially discolor the granite itself.
 So just use a cutting board and follow up with soapy water and a microfiber cloth.

 2. Don’t get acidic things on your granite countertop

-Vinegar, citrus fruits, soft drinks, and personal products like perfume, lotion, nail polish, and soaps that are acidic can etch the surface and damage the seal on your granite, causing it to stain more easily.
+Common household items that are acidic and can etch the surface and damage the seal on your granite, causing it to stain more easily:

 In the bathroom, put personal care products in a cabinet or a basket with a secure base that won’t leak in case of a spill.
 And in the kitchen, always use cutting boards for any food preparation and coasters for drinks.

 3. Don’t let spills remain on a granite countertop

 Accidents happen; something oily or acidic might splatter all over the countertop in spite of your precautions.
 In that case, quickly clean up with a mild, recommended cleanser or hot, soapy water.

 If you let a spill sit, it can etch the seal and stain the granite.

 4. Don’t use knives directly on the granite